Telephone number if you want to be on the program today, 800-282-2882.

 It's within a day or two, obviously.

-Apparently he was on NPR yesterday.
+Apparently, he was on NPR yesterday.

-I I don't I don't they used to play chess together at George Will's house.
+They used to play chess together at George Will's house.

-I don't know if they that meant it was many, many, many moons ago, but this means that the Republican establishment would never say this.
+I don't know if that meant it was many, many, many moons ago.

-George Will also criticized what he called the untidy, utterly democratic process of changing laws.
+George Will also criticized what he called the untidy, utterly Democratic process of changing laws.

 When he was asked what he thought about Obama's argument that Republicans are short-circuiting the system rather than appealing the law, George Will said the Republicans aren't doing any such thing.

-How does this short circuit the system?
+How does this short-circuit the system, he said?

-said, I hear Democrats say the Affordable Care Act is the law, as though we're supposed to genuflect at that sunburst of insight and move on.
+I hear Democrats say the Affordable Care Act is the law, as though we're supposed to genuflect at that sunburst of insight and move on.

 George Will added the Fugitive Slave Act had once been a law, but lots of things are the law until the American people decide to change them.

-But I don't want to I don't want to re-prosecute that.
+But I don't want to reprosecute that.

 I want to move on here.